What to Wear in Bangkok – Outfit Do’s and Don’ts 2026

 What Women Should Wear in Bangkok

-Okay ladies, here’s the real talk: You can wear almost anything in Bangkok — but there’s a time and place for it.
+Okay ladies, here’s the real talk: You can wear almost anything in Bangkok, but there’s a time and place for it.

 Everyday Out and About

 Bangkok is a modern city.
 Locals wear everything from jeans and tees to flowy dresses and office wear.
 Tourists?
-You’ll see tank tops, crop tops, short shorts — the works.
+You’ll see tank tops, crop tops, short shorts, the works.

+But.
+Big but.
 Bangkok is not the beach.
 You’re not in Koh Phangan anymore.
 What works on an island might feel awkward here, especially in certain spots.

 So I say go for:

-• Light tops (with straps or sleeves — just pack a scarf or kimono for coverage)
+• Light tops (with straps or sleeves, just pack a scarf or kimono for coverage)

 • Loose shorts or skirts